 The Datamonitor Group is an independent, premium business information and market analysis company that assists clients with operational and strategic decision-making.
 The Datamonitor Group is a world-leading provider of premium global business information, delivering independent data, analysis and opinion across the Automotive, Consumer Packaged Goods, Energy & Sustainability, Financial Services, Logistics & Express, Pharmaceutical & Healthcare and Retail industries.
 Research and analysis products are compiled by an extensive global network of researchers, in-house analysts and industry specialists.
 They have established a strong reputation for providing clients with the information they need to make better business decisions in their competitive environments.

-Datamonitor Energy approached TTMC Research back in January 2013 to undertake their bi-annual Energy Buyers Survey.
+Datamonitor Energy approached TTMC Research to undertake their bi-annual Energy Buyers Survey.
 The objective of the research was to gain key knowledge and insight directly from organisations to understand buying habits when selecting an energy supplier, and their overall customer satisfaction with power and gas suppliers within the British energy market.

 TTMC Research was selected to provide a research project which would support the main objective by implementing a 10–20 minute CATi interview with a random selection of organisations, to fulfil a comprehensive quota requirement that was structured around size of organisations being interviewed and their current energy supplier.